If you want to know how to build muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 Of course, the men wouldn’t have continued to make such rapid progress indefinitely.
 Over time, your results will tend to slow down.

-And no two people respond in the same way to an identical program of diet and exercise, so nobody can say for sure exactly how fast you can expect to see results.
+And no two people respond in the same way to an identical routine of diet and exercise, so nobody can say for sure exactly how fast you can expect to see results.

 But this study does illustrate a very important principle: If you’re in your 40’s, out of shape and unfit, it’s possible to make big changes to your body in a relatively short period of time – 3-4 months in this case – as long as you’re willing to put the work in.